Give-and-take matrix

 5) Concrete follow-up actions may be defined, detailing necessary adaptations in the different subprojects in response to the GIVEs promised and the TAKEs received.
 Some sort of (binding) agreement to follow the mutually discussed “give-and-take matrix” can be helpful. |

-How are thought styles bridged? | Thought styles are bridged by discussing how expected research outputs or wanted research inputs, respectively, of different fields fit.
+How are thought styles bridged? | Thought styles are bridged by discussing how expected research outputs or desired research inputs, respectively, of different fields fit.
 Negotiation of interfaces is necessary, but core work within one’s own research part may still be done based on individual thought styles. |

 What’s the output/outcome? | A completed give-and-take matrix, giving an overview of potential reciprocal contributions among subprojects and thus illustrating valuable links and interfaces.
 Further, an improved mutual understanding of the other subprojects and project team members will be achieved. |